checkworkrights/checkworkrights.github.io/_posts/legalworkers/2018-07-29-Working Holiday Makers.md

 category: legalworkers
 ---

-The Working Holiday Maker program is to encourage cultural exchange by permitting young persons to travel to Australia for an extended holiday supplemented by short term employment.
-There are two visa streams that fall within Working Holiday program, this includes Working Holiday Visa (subclass 417) and Work and Holiday Visa (subclass 462).
+The Working Holiday visa program allows young people to holiday and work in Australia for up to a year.
+There are two visa streams that fall within the Working Holiday program, this includes Working Holiday Visa (subclass 417) and Work and Holiday Visa (subclass 462).

 ## Work Limitations